openvswitch/ovs/Documentation/topics/dpdk/bridge.rst

 In theory, for very simple forwarding, OVS doesn't need to parse packets at all in order to follow these rules.
-In practice, due to various implementation constraints, userspace datapath has to match at least on a small set of packet fileds.
+In practice, due to various implementation constraints, userspace datapath has to match at least on a small set of packet fields.
 Some matching criteria (for example, ingress port) are not related to the packet itself and others (for example, VLAN tag or Ethernet type) can be extracted without fully parsing the packet.
 This allows OVS to significantly speed up packet forwarding for these flows with simple match criteria.